-Chest Strap Syncing: fighters require a heart rate monitor to be able to track hear rates during short, but high intensity exercise while being able to provide accurate real time feedback (such as in the middle of a pad or sparring round or right after a round ends).
+Chest Strap Syncing: fighters require a heart rate monitor to be able to track hear rates during short, but high-intensity exercise while being able to provide accurate real-time feedback (such as in the middle of a pad or sparring round or right after a round ends).
 The only way to accurately get this information is to wear a heart rate chest strap which syncs to a write heart rate monitor or a running watch via HR+ or Bluetooth.
-Being able to syn wireless with a chest strap is required here.
+Being able to sync wireless with a chest strap is required here.

-Chest Strap Heart Rate Monitor: you’ll need this, for the reason stated above.
+Chest Strap Heart Rate Monitor: you’ll need this, for a reason stated above.

 My main complaint here is that the heart rate monitor interface is a bit confusing and it’s heart to actually see what’s going on in the screen.
 But considering it’s about 1/4 or 1/5 the cost of my favorite pick, while offering about 70 percent of the same heart-rate tracking and monitoring features, I can’t complain too much about the lousy interface and hard to read screen.

 The Garmin 235 is the best overall running watch, given its aesthetics, form factor, and features and price.
 This watch has enough there to keep beginners to advanced users happy.
 For general heart rate training, the feature set is superb, giving everything you need to target your heart rate at different zones.
 You can even test your V02 max.
 However, though the feature set is strong, the actual heart rate monitor stumbles when it comes to tracking your heart rate.
 If you want to track through high-intensity bouts, you’ll need to pair it with a heart rate chest strap, which you can though this adds about $100 to the cost